Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Project_work/README.md

    <img  width="500" height="330" src="https://i.imgflip.com/12udd1.jpg">
 </p>

 This camp requires the submission of project work along with the assignments of the first three parts.
-We expect you to work in a team of 3-4 members and submit a report and the code of the same.
-The instructions are as below.
+We expect you to **only work as a team of 3-4 members** and submit a report and the code of the same.
+The instructions are as follows.

-## Teame Mates:
+## Team Mates:

 <p align="center">
    <img  width="500" height="330" src="https://i.pinimg.com/originals/26/06/07/260607e4516cce450c63cf32b82ff716.png">